-- AP Role-This role is filled by an access point associated with the controller in the WiSM. - Client Role-This role is filled by a wireless client associated with the controller in the WiSM. - User Role-This role performs general security services including cryptographic operations and other approved security functions.
+• AP Role-This role is filled by an access point associated with the controller in the WiSM.

+- Client Role-This role is filled by a wireless client associated with the controller in the WiSM. - User Role-This role performs general security services including cryptographic operations and other approved security functions.
 The product documentation refers to this role as a management user with read-only privileges. - Crypto Officer (CO) Role-This role performs the cryptographic initialization and management operations.
 In particular, it performs the loading of optional certificates and key-pairs and the zeroization of the module.
+The Crypto Officer must maintain security and control at all times of any unused tamper-evident labels.
 The product documentation refers to this role as a management user with read-write privileges. - Supervisor Crypto Officer (CO) Role-This role performs the initial WiSM configuration by initiating a session to the WiSM through the local access of the switch (Supervisor) CLI.
-The Supervisor CO can zeroize the user passwords stored in the Supervisor Engine. - Supervisor User Role-This role can perform basic supervisor user services and can view the status of the WiSM configuration from the Supervisor CLI by issuing the show commands.
+The Supervisor CO can zeroize the user passwords stored in the supervisor blade. - Supervisor User Role-This role can perform basic supervisor user services and can view the status of the WiSM configuration from the Supervisor CLI by issuing the show commands.